For parents and carers

 • Post-natal depression or parental mental health difficulties.

-If you have a feeling that you and your infant or toddler are not connecting, that you haven’t “bonded” with your baby, that you don’t love them, or you feel that they don’t love you then there is help available.
+If you have a feeling that you and your infant is not connecting, that you haven’t “bonded” with your infant, that you don’t love them, or you feel that they don’t love you then there is help available.

 It is important to get help.
 A mental health clinician (a trained person) can also help even more.
-Our clinicians are curious about the particular difficulties that babies, toddlers and their families might face.
-Our goal is to help you learn about each other, help your baby or toddler recover from any mental health difficulties or mental illness and to become the best children and families you can be – to have great mental health and wellbeing!
+Our clinicians are curious about the particular difficulties that infants and their families might face.
+Our goal is to help you learn about each other, help your infant recover from any mental health difficulties or mental illness and to become the best children and families you can be – to have great mental health and wellbeing!

 Click here for other helpful community resources for parents and carers.